prince7003/bookstore/README.md

-# 📚 Bookstore-QA
+# 📚 Bookstore

-Bookstore-QA is a simple project that demonstrates how to generate synthetic bookstore data, query it using natural language, and process queries via the **Groq API**.
+Bookstore is a simple project that demonstrates how to generate synthetic bookstore data, query it using natural language, and process queries via the **Groq API**.

 ---